Overview of How a Pooled Tip System Works, How to Set One Up, and Why It’s a Favorable Option In Your Restaurant

 - Far more equitable pay for the critical staff of a restaurant

-Additionally, workers prefer pooling tips over keeping what they earn, mainly because pooling can create more income security, which is extremely important in an industry with varying seasonality.
+Additionally, workers prefer pooled tips over keeping what they earn, mainly because pooling can create more income security, which is extremely important in an industry with varying seasonality.

 It also encourages a shift in mindset when on the job.
 If it’s slow, workers are not discouraged and are still motivated to work by contributing to the whole in other ways, like doing extra side work.
 Their time is valuable, and pooling tips can raise morale.